jeffuofa93/TakeHome-MVC/TakeHome-MVC/README.md

   - I attempted several different approaches including functionally mapping the values inside the view but felt my approach more closely followed the MVC architecture

+## Hosting on Azure

+- For some additional learning I hosted the project on Azure
+- The link is in the results section of the readme
+- Challenges
+  - The main challenge I experienced was incorrectly setting the app OS to linux due to my local operating system being linux
+  - After using the azure diagnostic tool and googling the 503 get error I was experiencing I saw a comment mentioning that it can be caused by an incorrect operating system which resolved my issue when I switched the app OS to windows.

 ## Final Thoughts

 - Overall it was exciting to get to learn about C# especially in reference to Java which I am more familiar with.
 I am unsure of which files from the